machal/cssmine-content/content/animations-tips.md

 +
 [24ways.org/2012/flashless-animation/](http://24ways.org/2012/flashless-animation/).

-If you want to set the **trajectory of an animated object**, take a look at this Stylie tool:
+If you want to set the **trajectory of an animated object**, take a look at the Stylie tool:
 [jeremyckahn.github.io/stylie/](http://jeremyckahn.github.io/stylie/).

 The Ceaser tool will let you define your **own animation timing function**.
 See